Kris Jenkins

-Kristopher Rudy-Charles Jenkins (born August 3, 1979) is a former American football defensive tackle who played for the Carolina Panthers and New York Jets of the National Football League (NFL).
-He played college football for the University of Maryland.
-He was drafted by the Panthers in the second round of the 2001 NFL Draft.
-A two-time All-Pro and four-time Pro Bowl selection, Jenkins played seven seasons for the Panthers before being traded to the New York Jets in 2008.
+Kristopher Rudy-Charles Jenkins (born August 3, 1979) is an American former professional football player who was a defensive tackle for the Carolina Panthers and New York Jets of the National Football League (NFL).
+He played college football for the Maryland Terrapins.
+He was selected by the Panthers in the second round of the 2001 NFL draft.
+A two-time All-Pro and four-time Pro Bowl selection, Jenkins played seven seasons for the Panthers before being traded to the Jets in 2008.

 College career

 Jenkins played college football at the University of Maryland, where he started 27 of 41 games.
 He made the second-team All-ACC during his senior season.
 He finished with 9.5 sacks and 154 tackles.

 Professional career

-2001 NFL Draft
+2001 NFL draft

-Jenkins was selected in the second round of the 2001 NFL Draft by Carolina.
+Jenkins was selected in the second round of the 2001 NFL draft by Carolina.

 Carolina Panthers (2001–2007)

 Jenkins finished the 2002 season with 60 tackles and 7 sacks, en route to an alternate appearance on the NFC's Pro Bowl team, where he replaced an injured Warren Sapp.
 The following season, he helped the Panthers on their way to Super Bowl XXXVIII.
 In one game against the Tampa Bay Buccaneers, Jenkins blocked two kicks: a field goal attempt by Martin Gramatica, and an extra point attempt that would have won the game.
 Jenkins' second block marked the first time that an extra point was blocked to send a game into overtime (Carolina later won the game).
 Jenkins was rewarded with his first Pro Bowl start, and joined teammate Mike Rucker as half of the NFC's defensive front line.

 However, the 2004 NFL season saw Jenkins suffer a shoulder injury in the second game against Kansas City, and he spent the latter half of the season on injured reserve.
 His injuries continued during the first game of the 2005 NFL season when he tore his anterior cruciate ligament and was once again placed on injured reserve.